IBE160/SG-M-E-Ds/docs/ux-design-specification.md

 #### 6.4.5.
 Modal Patterns

 - **Usage:** For displaying critical information or requiring user input without navigating away from the current screen.
-- **Implementation:** To Be Defined.
-Example: A modal could be used for the "Settings" screen instead of navigating to a new page.
+- **Implementation:**
+    - Appears centered on the screen.
+    - Features a semi-transparent, blurring overlay (`.modal-overlay`) to dim the background.
+    - Can be dismissed by clicking outside the modal content, pressing the ESC key, or using a dedicated close button.
+    - Content (`.modal-content`) should be responsive, with `max-width` and `max-height` to fit various screen sizes.
+    - Prevents scrolling of the underlying `body` content when open.
+- **Example:** Settings screen, confirmation dialogs, detailed item views.
+- **Clear specification (how it works):** Centered overlay, dismissible via external click, ESC key, or close button.
+- **Usage guidance (when to use):** Critical user input, context-specific settings, confirmation prompts.

 #### 6.4.6.
 Empty State Patterns

-- **Usage:** To handle situations where a list or content area has no items to display.
+- **Usage:** To handle situations where a list or content area has no items to display, providing clear guidance and preventing user confusion.
-- **Implementation:** To Be Defined.
-Example: The "LOAD GAME" screen if there are no saved games.
+- **Implementation:**
+    - A clear, concise message explaining why the content is empty.
+    - Often includes an encouraging call to action to help the user populate the content.
+    - Uses secondary text styling for the message (`--color-text-secondary`).
+- **Example:** "No Saved Games Yet!
+Start a New Adventure to Create One.", "Your Inventory is Empty.
+Explore to Find Items!"
+- **Clear specification (how it works):** Displays a message and optional CTA when data is absent.
+- **Usage guidance (when to use):** Empty saved games list, empty inventory, no search results.

 #### 6.4.7.
 Confirmation Patterns

-- **Usage:** To ask for user confirmation before performing a destructive or irreversible action.
+- **Usage:** To ask for user confirmation before performing a destructive, irreversible, or otherwise critical action.
-- **Implementation:** To Be Defined.
-Example: A confirmation dialog before quitting a game without saving.
+- **Implementation:**
+    - Typically presented as a modal dialog (see Modal Patterns) with a clear question and explicit "Confirm" (or "Delete", "Quit") and "Cancel" actions.
+    - The confirm action should often use a distinct color (e.g., `--color-error` for destructive actions).
+- **Example:** "Are you sure you want to quit without saving?
+All unsaved progress will be lost.", "Confirm Deletion: This action cannot be undone."
+- **Clear specification (how it works):** Requires explicit user choice (confirm/cancel) for critical actions.
+- **Usage guidance (when to use):** Quitting game without saving, deleting data, making irreversible choices.

+#### 6.4.8.
+Notification Patterns

+- **Usage:** To provide transient, non-disruptive feedback about system status, successful actions, or minor alerts.
+- **Implementation:**
+    - Typically uses "Toast Notifications" (see 6.4.2 Feedback Patterns).
+    - Placement: Top-center or bottom-center of the screen, non-blocking.
+    - Duration: Short, self-dismissing (e.g., 3-5 seconds).
+    - Stacking: New notifications stack above or below previous ones.
+    - Priority: Differentiated by color (e.g., success, info, warning).
+- **Example:** "Game Saved!", "Item Acquired: Flashlight", "Hint Cooldown Active."
+- **Clear specification (how it works):** Briefly informs user of status changes without requiring interaction.
+- **Usage guidance (when to use):** Confirming saves, item acquisition, temporary status updates.

+##### Each pattern should have:

+- [ ] Clear specification (how it works)
+- [ ] Usage guidance (when to use)
+- [ ] Examples (concrete implementations)